-2019-2020 Year in Review
+2020-21 Year in Review

-Thinking globally, acting locally.
-UN Sustainable Development Goals
+Thinking globally, acting locally: UN Sustainable Development Goals

-In 2015, the United Nations adopted a plan to help create a prosperous future for the planet and guide its work through 2030.
+In 2015, the United Nations adopted a plan to help create a prosperous future for the planet and guide the UN's work through 2030.
 The agenda establishes 17 Sustainable Development Goals (SDGs) toward which countries are working.
 The SDGs cover a broad range of topics and help countries and industries consider the impacts of their operations in a uniform manner.
 Throughout this report, you will see icons where Stanford's work to innovate solutions maps and aligns with the SDGs.